- Home

 Day One

 Spend the day hopping between the museums around Stephen’s Green, starting off in the Museum of Literature Ireland for an insight into the country’s best writers.
 While there, visit the beautiful courtyard out the back, which backs onto the Iveagh Gardens.
-Then head over to the National Museum of Ireland – Archaeology to check out the ancient gold and Viking treasures.
+Then head over to the National Museum of Ireland, Kildare Street to check out the ancient gold and Viking treasures.
 Although they're temporarily closing their doors on St Stephens Green for renovations starting from April 7, the wonderful, donated collection of Dublin-centric memorabilia in the Little Museum of Dublin can still be found in the pop-up on Pembroke Street from April 9.
 But, if you want to learn about the city on the go, they also organise a Green Mile walking tour of Stephen’s Green every day at 2.30pm, giving their quirky take on the history of the park, with stories about the role the ducks played in the Easter Rising and why the local seagulls love one statue in particular.
 For something to do in the evening, there’s always the theatre: an Irish classic at the Abbey, a reinterpretation of a modern great at the Gate Theatre, or maybe a touring show at the Bord Gáis Energy Theatre?

 Day Two